 In 1998, when I was 59 years young, my husband and I started raising alpacas.
 It is now 18 years later with a herd of 60 alpacas.
-I’ve reached the point where I need to reduce my herd by two-thirds.
-I have been a widow for two years and my children live 2 to 6 hours away, which means that I don’t get to see them as often as I’d like.
-Presently I have a 15-year-old that helps me out a couple of hours after school 5 days a week, but he can only be expected to do so much.
+I’ve reached the point where I need to sell off my herd.
+I have been a widow for three years and my children live 2 to 6 hours away, which means that I don’t get to see them as often as I’d like.
+Presently I have a 15-year-old who helps me out a couple of hours after school 5 days a week, but he can only be expected to do so much.

 I was ill for a short time during the winter of 2015 and it was difficult doing chores as I just didn’t have the energy.
 It was a wake up call as I realized that if I ever had to be hospitalized I would be in hot water.